-Additionally, the bill requires ORS, with assistance from the Energy Office, to conduct a study to evaluate the potential costs and benefits of establishing a nonprofit entity to serve as a third-party administrator for energy efficiency programs and other demand-side management programs.
-The bill also permits ORS to retain the services of an expert or consultant with expertise and experience in the successful implementation of independently administered, ratepayer-funded energy efficiency programs.
+Additionally, the bill requires ORS to conduct a study to evaluate the potential costs and benefits of various administrator models for energy efficiency programs and other demand-side management programs.
+The bill also permits ORS to retain the services of an expert or consultant with expertise and experience in the successful implementation of energy efficiency programs.
+The bill also transfers all duties, functions, responsibilities, appropriations, and full-time equivalent positions of the Division of Consumer Advocacy in the Department of Consumer Affairs (Consumer Affairs) related to appearances before PSC to ORS.

-Further, the bill moves the Governor's Nuclear Advisory Council from the Department of Administration's (Admin) supervision to that of the Executive Director of the ORS and also adds the development of a strategic plan to advance the development of small modular reactors to the list of the council's duties.
-Also, the bill makes changes to the council's membership and stipulates that the director of the council must be a full-time employee of the ORS.
-The bill also removes the Department of Consumer Affairs (Consumer Affairs) from intervening in matters impacting consumers' utility rates and the ability to advocate on behalf of consumers before the PSC and transfers these duties to the ORS.
+Further, the bill moves the Governor's Nuclear Advisory Council from the Department of Administration's (Admin) supervision to that of the Executive Director of ORS and also adds the development of a strategic plan to advance the development of small modular reactors to the list of the council's duties.
+Also, the bill makes changes to the council's membership and stipulates that the director of the council must be a full-time employee of ORS.
+The bill also removes the Department of Consumer Affairs (Consumer Affairs) from intervening in matters impacting consumers' utility rates and the ability to advocate on behalf of consumers before PSC and transfers these duties to ORS.

 In addition, the bill permits the Public Service Authority (PSA) to jointly own electrical generation and transmission facilities with investor-owned electric utilities, and the bill provides the requirements for joint ownership.
-The bill further encourages electrical utilities and the PSA to consider deploying nuclear facilities.
+The bill further encourages electrical utilities and PSA to consider deploying nuclear facilities.